hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 A question that you may be asking is how much speed-up would you expect from the GPU package.
 Unfortunately there is no easy answer for this.
-This can depend on many things starting from the hardware specification to the complexities involved with a specific problem that you are simulating.
+This can depend on many things starting from the hardware specification to the complexities involved with the specific problem that you are simulating.
 However, for a given problem one can always optimize the run-time parameters to extract the most out of a hardware.
 In the following section, we'll discuss some of these tuning parameters for the simplest LJ-systems.

 The primary aim for this following exercise is:

-* To get a primary understanding of the various command line arguments that can control how a job is distributed among CPUs/GPUs, how to control CPU/GPU communications, etc.
+* To get a basic understanding of the various command line arguments that can control how a job is distributed among CPUs/GPUs, how to control CPU/GPU communications, etc.
 * To get an initial idea on how to play with different run-time parameters to get an optimum performance.